By Mike Fidler.

-Zebra finches for example are highly adapted to live in really arid, seasonally poor habitats.
-To overcome the lack of water they can recycle their urea, whilst some like the Gibber Bird can extract enough moisture from insects to stay alive.
+Zebra Finches for example are highly adapted to live in really poor and unpredictable habitats.
+One important adaptation to overcome the lack of water is that Zebras can recycle their urea, whilst some like the Gibber Bird do not need water at all as they can extract enough moisture from insects to stay alive.

 In captivity we may have been overfeeding Zebras.
-It is known that to stop producing sperm they have to be fed on nutritionally poor grass seeds and then possibly only need a standard dry finch seed mix to bring them into breeding condition.
+To instigate AUSTERITY and stop them producing sperm and ovulating, they have to be fed on nutritionally poor grass seeds and then possibly only need a standard dry finch seed mix and a small amount of supplement to bring them into breeding condition.

-Conversely, in the wild the Crimson Finch lives in the food rich riparian habitat along creek beds and so do not lose as much condition during the austerity period as say the Gouldian and Longtail finches do, but require a measurably richer diet to bring them into breeding condition.
+Conversely, in the wild the Crimson Finch lives in the food rich riparian zone along permanent water in the creek beds and so do not lose as much condition during the AUSTERITY period as say the Gouldian and Longtailed Finch which live in the same region, therefore Crimsons require a measurably richer diet to bring them into breeding condition.

 So unseasonable early spring temperatures can trigger earlier breeding.

-If it is too cold plants and insects will not be growing or breeding and the amount of energy required by birds just to keep warm is high.
+If it is too cold, plants and insects will not reproduce and the amount of energy required just to keep warm is high.

-In captivity, the provision of too rich a diet during the cold months may confuse the endocrine system and stimulate the production of gonadotrophin hence triggering unseasonal breeding.
+In captivity, the provision of too rich a diet during the cold months may confuse the endocrine system and stimulate the production of gonadotropin hence triggering unseasonal breeding.

-Conversely, if it is too hot, the males cannot produce sperm and so once again breeding will stop.
+Conversely, if it is too hot, the males cannot produce sperm or much of the sperm will be malformed and so once again breeding will stop.

-Interestingly, during these hot periods, if the nights are cool, the males can produce sperm overnight and mate with the females in the cool early morning.
+Interestingly, if the nights are cool, the males will produce sperm overnight and mate with the females in the early morning.

-But heat can also herald the start of the dry season and a reduction in food supply which of course would inhibit breeding.
+Heat can also herald the start of the dry season and a reduction in food supply and water which of course would inhibit breeding.